romrawinjp/romrawinjp.github.io/content/cv.md

 > I'm most excited about materials discovery.
 If anyone want to discuss about this, please don't hesitate to email me!

 Also, I am recently a master graduate from SIIT with supervision of <a href="https://www.siit.tu.ac.th/page_bx.php?cid=112&cno=122&show=">Assist.
 Prof. Shu-Han Hsu</a> and <a href="https://scholar.google.com/citations?user=6uMrUsQAAAAJ&hl=en">Dr. Sanparith Marukatat</a>.
-Our paper, _"Physics-informed graph neural networks accelerating microneedle simulations towards novelty of micro-nano scale materials discovery,"_ is almost published.
+Our paper, _"Physics-informed graph neural networks accelerating microneedle simulations towards novelty of micro-nano scale materials discovery,"_ is published.
+You can read full paper here https://authors.elsevier.com/c/1hjFB3OWJ94rNV.
+I believe that our work can leverage the boundary of physics-based simulation and machine learning guided to an innovative way of optimizing new materials of interest.
+This link will be freely open until Oct 27, 2023.

 > I'm looking for a PhD position (where we have a happy lab and I belong).

-> While studying is not the only thing, I'm also finding for the meaning of life 😄, learning about what I can do best and what can I give it back to the society.
+> While studying is not the only thing, I'm also finding for the meaning of life, learning about what I can do best and what can I give it back to the society.

 <!-- <br clear="left"/> -->

 <!-- **Research interests:** `Computer simulation` `Computer graphics` `Machine learning` `Computer vision` `Image processing` `Natural language processing` `Computational chemistry/biology`  `Materials simulation` `Materials discovery` -->

-My full CV is <a href="/romrawin_cv_aug2023.pdf"> here </a>
+My full CV is <a href="/romrawin_cv_sep2023.pdf"> here </a>

 ---
 ## Education